xd-art/Briefer-v02/.qoder/repowiki/en/content/UI Components/Card Component.md

 Implementation tips:
 - Wrap interactive anchors with explicit roles and labels where appropriate
-- Announce state changes (e.g., “New tab opened for AI generation”) to assistive technologies
+- Announce state changes (e.g., "New tab opened for AI generation") to assistive technologies
 - Test with screen readers and keyboard-only navigation

 [No sources needed since this section provides general guidance]